brightmart/slot_filling_intent_joint_model/README.md

-Joint model for intent detection and slot filling based on attention, input alignment and knowledge
+Joint model for intent detection and slot filling based on attention, input alignment and knowledge.

+with ability to detect whether a input sentence is a noise input or meanfuling input by combine feature from domain detection, intent detection and slot filling.

+with ability to assign possibility to a input sentence by using language model.

 Introduction:
 -------------------------------------------------------------------------------------